-Here are the 3 things every prospective parent should know before having a baby via surrogate.
+Here are the three things every prospective parent should consider when beginning their surrogacy journey.

-- Create a budget: The costs for gestational surrogacy can be broken down into two main categories: mandatory and optional.
-Mandatory costs are mainly legal fees, psychological evaluation and monitoring, surrogate compensation and expenses, medical costs, insurance coverage and agency fees.
+The costs for gestational surrogacy can be broken down into two main categories: mandatory and optional.
+Mandatory costs may include legal fees, psychological evaluation and monitoring, surrogate compensation and expenses, medical costs, insurance, and agency fees.
 Optional expenses may include elective genetic testing on the embryos, having twins, or working with an experienced surrogate.
-Some optional selections might feel mandatory to you.
-Maybe you are also considering doing multiple surrogacy processes.
-No matter your goals, we are here to help create a budget tailored to you.

 At Growing Generations, one of the first things we help clients do is establish their priorities.
-By identifying what is most important to you in the surrogacy process, two great things happen.
-First, before even starting the process, you can isolate the costs that best match your priorities, giving you a much clearer idea of your potential surrogacy costs.
-Second, as you go through the process, you might find things don’t always go according to plan.
-If you have already established priorities, it’s easier to make decisions, especially when it comes to saving money.
-And it’s a main part of the services we offer at Growing Generations.
+Before starting the process, we can create a personalized cost estimate for you.
+This estimate will give you a clearer idea of your potential surrogacy costs.
+As you go through the process, you might find things don’t always go according to plan.
+If you have already established priorities, it will be easier for you to make decisions.

-For example one of our families, a multi-racial same-sex couple, one African-American and the other white European, decided they wanted to have twins, one boy and one girl.
-And although they wanted their children to look similar to both parents, they had decided having twins was their top priority.
-To get started, they needed both a surrogate and an egg donor, and they would each contribute sperm.
-However, if one father didn’t produce any embryos, and the other father produced both male and female embryos, then those were the embryos they would transfer.
-In other words, it was more important to them to have boy/girl twins then it was for both fathers to each have a biological child and, in turn, spend more money on cycling an egg donor again.
+For example, one of our families, a same-sex couple, decided having twins was their top priority.
+They were hoping for one boy and one girl.
+Each parent was going to be a sperm contributor when creating embryos .
+However, they established that if one father didn’t produce any embryos, and the other father produced both male and female embryos, then those were the embryos they would transfer.
+It was more important for these intended parents to have twins then it was for each to have a biological child.

-If you are not sure how to establish your priorities, or what pitfalls to look out for, we can help.
-One of our Growing Generations finance team experts will be happy to work with you to create a tailor-made budget that fits your desires for the surrogacy process and help you assess the risks.
+If you are not sure how to establish your priorities, we can offer you guidance.
+One of our Growing Generations finance team experts will be happy to work with you to create a customized cost estimate.
 Click here to contact us and schedule a time to talk.

-- Having embryos ready: If you have embryos already frozen and ready for implantation, this will speed things along once you are matched with a surrogate.
-If you do not have embryos ready when you start the surrogacy process, don’t worry.
-You will almost always encounter a wait for your surrogate.
-And while you are waiting for your surrogate match, this is a great time to create embryos.
+- Having embryos: If you have frozen embryos ready, this will speed things along once you are matched with a surrogate.
+If you do not have embryos ready, they can be created while you await your surrogate match.

 When working with your surrogacy agency, it is important to express what is a requirement and what is a preference for your ideal surrogate match, then elaborate on both.
-For instance, we had a client who required an experienced surrogate who was married and college-educated.
-At Growing Generations, we like to dig a little deeper to see if what you think you need will really get you what you want.
-In this case, the intended parents wanted an experienced surrogate because she knew what to do; married because she would have support at home; and college-educated so they could relate to her better.
-The reasoning is valid, just not necessarily accurate.
+Growing Generations once had clients who required a college-educated, married, and experienced surrogate.
+We discussed these requirements with them in detail.
+The intended parents wanted an experienced surrogate because she would know what to do; married because she would have support at home; and college-educated, so they could relate to her better.

-Experienced surrogates are great, and we have a lot of them.
-But all Growing Generations’ surrogates are moms who have had successful pregnancies.
-Nothing in our data shows that experienced surrogates perform better than non-experienced surrogates.
-This should really be a preference, not a requirement, if your ultimate goal is to reduce time.
-Married surrogates might very well have the support of a spouse at home, or that spouse might be another person the surrogate is caring for.
-A requirement of all Growing Generations’ surrogates is that they must have a support network nearby them.
-Lastly, relating to your surrogate on a variety of levels can be very helpful, but a college education isn’t what provides that.
-Part of the Growing Generations process is to match you with a surrogate based on preferences, shared expectations and personality.
-About 99% of our clients confirm their surrogate match the first time.
-The most common thing we hear from intended parents after a match meeting is, “I can’t believe she is so normal!”
-This process will surprise you in many great ways.
-So lean into it and be open to suggestions.
+Growing Generations’ surrogates are all moms who have had successful pregnancies.
+Nothing in our data shows that experienced surrogates perform better than first time surrogates.
+Married surrogates may have the support of a spouse at home, or that spouse might be another person the surrogate is caring for.
+A requirement of all Growing Generations’ surrogates is that they have a local support network.
+Lastly, relating to your surrogate on a multiple of levels can be very helpful.
+Part of the Growing Generations process is to match you with a surrogate based on your preferences, shared expectations, and personality.
+Approximately 98% of our clients confirm their surrogate match after the first meeting.

-If this has gotten you interested in digging deeper into the process, we are happy to schedule a free consult in-person at one of our offices or virtually via video conference.
+If you are interested in digging deeper into the process, we are happy to schedule a free consult with you via video conference.
 Or maybe you have some basic questions you would like to get out of the way first.
 Either way, click here to contact us, and we will get back to you shortly.